AnyaLang/SBB_ML/README.md

 In the next step, we **increased the number of epochs to 5 epochs to monitor if there were any further improvements in the model accuracy.**

-*Results BERT with Increased Sequence Length*
+*Results BERT with Increased Sequence Length:*

 | Epoch | Training Loss | Validation Loss | Accuracy  | F1       | Precision | Recall   |
 |-------|---------------|-----------------|-----------|----------|-----------|----------|